mlco2/codecarbon/docs/edit/methodology.rst

 Methodology
 ===========
-Carbon dioxide (CO₂) emissions, expressed as kilograms of CO₂-equivalents [CO₂eq], are the products of two main factors :
+Carbon dioxide (CO₂) emissions, expressed as kilograms of CO₂-equivalents [CO₂eq], are the product of two main factors :

 .. code-block:: text